 Now the Trust has its sights set on acquiring Callander’s landmark building, St. Kessog’s church, and redeveloping it as a cultural events and community centre (something which the town has never had).

-In fact, having taken out a three-months lease on the building from owners, Stirling Council, the Trust is currently holding the Callander Summerfest there, a brand new event for the community and visitors, created specifically for the church premises, which will run from July 12 to October 12.
+In fact, having taken out a three-months lease on the building from owners, Stirling Council, the Trust is currently holding the Callander Summerfest there, a brand new event for the community and visitors, created specifically for the church premises, which will run from July 14 to July 29 2018.
+For more details on this years event visit their website at www.incallander.co.uk/summerfest

 Says CCTD secretary, Anne Docherty: “When St. Kessog’s closed about 20 years ago, the council acquired it and part of it was used as a tourist information office.
 It also has a marvellous little theatre with comfy, raked seating for up to 70 people which had been used by the film society.